 For most hobbyists, a high bio-load may climb unchecked, as they usually keep only the Siamese Fighting fish in a tank.
 Betta keepers often use smaller aquariums where nitrate levels can affect water quality sooner.

 Overcrowding can cause high bio-loads and lower oxygen levels in a fish tank, but it also increases stress levels.
 Over-stressed fish are more susceptible to things like the Cotton Wool disease.

 A large number of fish for the space available is a primary culprit.
 For Bettas, that can cause them to chase other fish out of an established territory.
-Even with an appropriate number of fish for the water volume, a lack of hiding places or retreats can also increase stress levels to the point that your Betta suffers from Columnaris.
+Even with an appropriate number of fish for the water volume, a lack of hiding places or retreats can also increase stress levels (all the more during a fish fight), to the point that your Betta suffers from Columnaris.

 Another factor that increases Columnaris infections is a lack of dissolved oxygen in the water column.
 Dissolved Oxygen (DO)enters your fish through its gills before entering its bloodstream.

 Low DO is possible in small Betta aquariums, as owners sometimes fail to recognize the problem.
 Siamese Fighting fish have a Labyrinth breathing system that allows them to receive oxygen through the air.
 Maintaining proper water conditions and adding aeration or live plants can increase dissolved oxygen levels.

 Can Columnaris infect an already sick Betta fish?